Deadlines, Costs, Forms, and More

 Currently there are over 1200 undergrad (900 on campus), over 300 graduate students, and over 400 Adult Degree Completion Students, totaling student population around 2,000.
 Our students come from all over the word; check it out!

 What are the Chapel Requirements?

-Chapel is three times a week, on Sunday, Tuesday, and Thursday.
-You are required to attend twenty-one chapels a semester.
+Chapel is held three times a week, on Sunday evening, Tuesday morning, and Thursday morning.
+You are required to attend 21 chapels per semester.

 Who was John Brown?

 JBU is named after John E. Brown, Sr., a lay minister in the Salvation Army.